Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 This project is related to mine because it incorperates a peizo buzzer when interacting with an object.
 This video show cases a game that triggers a peizo buzzer to make tones and for a LED light to light up.
 This could be somthing I incorparate into my design instead of using a speaker or headphones.

 ## Reading reflections ##
-*Reflective reading is an important part of actually making your reading worthwhile.
-Don't just read the words to understand what they say: read to see how the ideas in the text fit with and potentially change your existing knowledge and maybe even conceptual frameworks.
-We assume you can basically figure out what the readings mean, but the more important process is to understand how that changes what you think, particularly in the context of your project.*

-*For each of the assigned readings, answer the questions below.*

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###